 - 1 cup dried apricots

-- 3 tbsp coconut oil melted if solid
+- 3 tablespoon coconut oil melted if solid

-- 3 tbsp single malt Scotch whisky (I used Glen Ranoch)
+- 3 tablespoon single malt Scotch whisky (I used Glen Ranoch)

 - 150 g good quality dark chocolate optional - for dipping the truffles